leighmacdonald/mika/docs/IMPLEMENTING.md

 tracker into your own code bases.
 This document assumes that you are at least proficient enough in your language of choice to implement the ideas expressed here.
 You do not need to be proficient in Go, but a good understanding of unix command line environment will make it easier.
-We are also assuming that you are using the tracker for a private site which has its own users and its own database and authentication systems in place.
+We are also assuming you are using the tracker for a private site which has its own users and its own database and authentication systems in place.